Spappz/Tools45eTools/README.md

 ## How2PowerShell
 On Windows, right-click this script and select 'Run with PowerShell'.
+If a script specifies that it requires a version of PowerShell greater than 5, you'll need to [install](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows) it.
 On Mac OS and Linux, you will probably have to install [PowerShell](https://github.com/powershell/powershell) and run it via command line.

 Each script has some comments at the top.
 Read them before use.

+---

+### Creature Fluff Tagger

+This script adds the `hasFluff` and `hasFluffImages` properties, as appropriate, to creatures with a referenced `_monsterFluff` object.

 ---